Launch Of The Converged Human Rights And Environmental Due Diligence Assessment Tool

 AIM-Progress is a global initiative of leading Fast Moving Consumer Goods (FMCG) manufacturers and suppliers joining forces to drive positive change in their supply chains and promote responsible sourcing practices and sustainable production systems.
 AIM-Progress works in a pre-competitive environment with more than 50 member companies from a diverse set of brands and suppliers linked through the commonality of their supply chains.
 Its mission is to positively impact people's lives and ensure respect for human rights, while delivering value to members and their supply chains.
 This is done across four areas: our human rights priorities and respective working groups, our two regional hubs, our mutual recognition work to create synergies in approaches, and our capability building work stream to equip the members and their suppliers with knowledge and ability to execute strong responsible sourcing programmes.

 The Consumer Goods Forum brings consumer goods retailers and manufacturers together globally.
-CEO-led, it helps the world's retailers and consumer goods manufacturers to secure consumer trust and drive positive change, including greater efficiency.
-With global reach, the CGF are in a unique position to drive positive change and help address key challenges impacting the industry, including environmental and social sustainability, health, food safety and product data accuracy, ensuring our vision – better lives through better business.
+CEO-led, it helps the world's retailers and consumer goods manufacturers to collaborate, alongside other key stakeholders, to secure consumer trust and drive positive change, including greater efficiency.
+With global reach, CEO leadership and focus on retailer-manufacturer collaboration, CGF are in a unique position to drive positive change and help address key challenges impacting the industry, including environmental and social sustainability, health, food safety and product data accuracy.
+They do so for the benefit of both people and the planet, as well as our businesses, ensuring our vision – better lives through better business.

 The Fair Labor Association promotes human rights at work.
 We are an international network of companies, universities, and civil society organisations collaborating to ensure that millions of people working at the world's factories and farms are paid fairly and protected from risks to their health, safety, and well-being.